sanosuke009/PoseidonFramework/README.md

     7. Segregation of pages and configured context -> DONE
     8. Integration with Github Actions -> DONE
     9. Publish Allure-Reports on Github Pages -> DONE
+    10. Add Visual Test Automation -> DONE
+    11. Add Visual Test Result in Allure Report -> TODO
-2. Playwright with Pytest -> To Automate API -> TODO
+2. Playwright with Pytest -> To Automate API -> DONE
 3. PyWinAuto with Pytest -> To Automate Desktop applications -> TODO
 4. Appium with Pytest -> To Automate Mobile applications -> TODO